 For example, if you’re a prospective dispensary, how could you educate the public about what it’s really going to look like?

-- Provide renderings or photos of what your business will look like from the outside and the interior.
+- Provide renderings or photos of what your business will look like, inside and out.
 Make it relatable — “it looks like a very nice jewelry store with displays and glass cases,” or “ like the retail part of a high-end spa,” and so on

 - Mention you developed a 50-page 24/7 security plan with the state